-Is this a severe and dangerous tool to use?
-You are right that this is a ludicrously severe tool, but given some folks ability to completely lose their minds when it comes to:
+Is the Financial Shock Collar a severe and dangerous tool to use?
+You are correct that this is a ludicrously rigid tool, but given some folks ability to lose their minds when it comes to: completely.

 - Financial Decision

 This may be a proper “last hope” type of device.

 Self-Destructing Debit/Credit Card

 Don’t like my shock collar idea?
 A much less severe idea (depending on how you look at it) would be the self-destructing debit/credit card.
 Given most new cards come with a great deal of “smart card” technologies, this one may be simpler to carry out (and much more fun to watch).
 It might apply to Apple Pay or other similar systems.

 The concept is simple.
 Suppose the consumer attempts to use the card by either swiping it or “tapping” it.
 In that case, the card receives a simple message destruct, and the card emits a high-pitched alarm sound, and 5 seconds later, the card explodes, with a small charge embedded in it, when it was manufactured.